-- 1. Successful completion of all clinical and graduation competencies - 2.
-Successful completion of all RAD course work with at least a "C" grade - 3.
-Successful completion of all required courses for the Associate of Applied Sciences degree in the general studies area with a "C" or better and a 2.5 GPA and - 4.
+- 1. Successful completion of all clinical, academic and graduation competencies - 2.
+Successful completion of all RAD course work with at least a 75% to continue. - 3.
+Successful completion of all required courses for the Associate of Applied Sciences degree in the general studies area with a 75% or better and a 2.5 GPA and - 4.
 Cumulative RAD and overall GPA of 2.0 or higher